bcgov/bcmaps/README.md

 -   Source data in `/data-raw/canvec_15M_hydro` and `/data-raw/canvec_5M_hydro` is licensed under the [Open Government License - Canada version 2.0](http://open.canada.ca/en/open-government-licence-canada).
 See LICENSE.Canada-OGL-2.0 in the appropriate directory.

--   Source data in `/data-raw/gw_aquifers` is licensed under the [Open Government License - British Columbia version 2.0](http://www2.gov.bc.ca/gov/content?id=A519A56BC2BF44E4A008B33FCF527F61).
+-   Source data in `/data-raw/gw_aquifers`, `/data-raw/water_districts` and `/data-raw/water_precincts` is licensed under the [Open Government License - British Columbia version 2.0](http://www2.gov.bc.ca/gov/content?id=A519A56BC2BF44E4A008B33FCF527F61).
 See LICENSE.OGL-vbc2.0.pdf in the appropriate directory.

 This repository is maintained by [Environmental Reporting BC](http://www2.gov.bc.ca/gov/content?id=FF80E0B985F245CEA62808414D78C41B).
 Click [here](https://github.com/bcgov/EnvReportBC-RepoList) for a complete list of our repositories on GitHub.